We are pleased to announce our 2017 – 2018 Mainstage Season!*

 Directed by Aimée Hayes

 November, 1963.
 An assassin’s bullet catapults Lyndon Baines Johnson into the presidency.
-A Shakespearean figure of towering ambition and appetite, this charismatic, conflicted Texan hurls himself into the passage of the Civil Rights Act – a tinderbox issue emblematic of a divided America – even as he campaigns for reelection in his own right and the recognition he so desperately wants.
+A Shakespearean figure of towering ambition and appetite, this charismatic, conflicted Texan hurls himself into the passage of the Civil Rights Act – a tinderbox issue emblematic of a divided America – even as he campaigns for re-election in his own right and the recognition he so desperately wants.
 In Tony Award and Pulitzer Prize-winning Robert Schenkkan’s vivid dramatization of LBJ’s first year in the Oval Office, means versus ends plays out on the precipice of modern America.
-ALL THE WAY is a searing enthralling exploration of the morality of power.
-It’s not personal, it’s just politics.

 “Action-packed, thoroughly gripping … jaw-dropping political drama” – Variety